PintaProject/Pinta/patch-guidelines.md

 ####Sending a GitHub Pull Request

-Pull requests are thoroughly explained [here](http://help.github.com/send-pull-requests/).
+Pull requests are thoroughly explained in the [github documentation](http://help.github.com/send-pull-requests/).
 You will want to send a pull request to the Pinta repository from your fork.
 When the developers see your request, they will test your solution and if it is good they will merge it into the Pinta source code.
 They will then close the bug